Man held suspected of ‘encouraging murder’ after Walthamstow demo

 Police in London have held a man in his 50s on suspicion of “encouraging murder” after a Labour councillor allegedly called for far-right protesters’ throats to be “cut”.

-Ricky Jones can no longer sit on Labour’s benches during Dartford Borough Council meetings in Kent while he is suspended.
+Ricky Jones cannot sit on Labour’s benches during Dartford Borough Council meetings in Kent while he is suspended.

 The Metropolitan Police reposted a video to X, formerly Twitter, which featured a man who said: “They are disgusting Nazi fascists and we need to cut all their throats and get rid of them all.”